 I genuinely didn’t want to leave when the time came.
 I had a flight to Cairns already booked as I figured a few months there would be enough.
 I almost cancelled it and stayed longer, but decided to continue the adventures and see a new part of Australia.

 The farm produced and harvested mangoes in October and hired in workers from all over to pick them.
-When the tiny green mini-mangoes started appearing on the trees around the farm I knew it was almost time to leave.
+The appearance of tiny green mini-mangoes on the trees around the farm signalled that it was almost time to leave.
 The accommodation would be filled with heaps of people and the vibe wouldn’t have been the same.

 Key lessons learned from this adventure: